Code-the-Dream-School/intro-to-programming-2025/lessons/01JavaScriptBasicsAndFunctions.md

-Students have access to **[V2 Scrimba - Courses](https://v2.scrimba.com/courses)** and all of their courses _(be sure you have used the coupon code link shared in your class' Slack channel to gain access)_.
+Students have access to **[V2 Scrimba - Courses](https://v2.scrimba.com/courses)** and all of their courses _(be sure you have used the link emailed to you to gain access; you will need to login to Scrimba with the email account you provided to us as the way to contact you)_.
 Scrimba is an interactive learning platform where students can interact with the video content code editor.

 ### Scrimba